 Welcome!

-I am an assistant professor in philosophy at Seton Hall University.
+I am an associate professor in philosophy at Seton Hall University.
 My primary areas of research are virtue ethics and moral psychology.

 I work in the Aristotelian tradition.
 My research involves elaborating and elucidating Aristotle’s views on the virtues, developing accounts of individual virtues, and investigating the relationship between virtue and practical reasoning.
 Much of my work is informed by empirically-oriented research in psychology and cognitive science.
 My aim is to elaborate an empirically plausible moral psychology of neo-Aristotelian virtue.